roryl/lucee-book/digital_ocean.md

 # The name of the server used by Apache configuration
 server_name='luceetest'

 # The git repo address to pull down the Lucee application files.
+Replace this with your own repo address
 git_repo='https://github.com/droppanel/lucee.git'

 # The Lucee Administrator Password